 Suggestion 6: Understand Google Android system fragmentation

 Once I have a calendar subscribed and updating successfully in Google Calendar, it becomes available on all my devices.
-Ironically, my Amazon Echo Dot sometimes seems smarter at knowing about work schedule events than my Android phone, the latter of which is part of the Google ecosystem.
+Ironically, my Amazon Echo Dot sometimes seems smarter at knowing about work schedule events than my Android phone, even thought the Amazon device is not part of the Google ecosystem.

 However, Business Calendar 2 is not the ‘real’ app on my Samsung phone, but more of a skin or shell.
 The real calendar is the stock Samsung Calendar app, and Business Calendar 2 acts almost as a skin over this.
 The Samsung Calendar app, the ‘real’ app on my phone, syncs with my Google Calendar, which is the primary calendar service I use across all devices.
 I sometimes use the Google Calendar app for Android to check or change certain settings, or confirm that something actually appears in my Google Calendar.